Parents' Guide to Preparing a Child for a Move

 Tips on Moving With Pets

-It is important that you know which items moving companies will not pack and move, there are strict rules and regulations that govern all local moving companies.
+It is important that you know which items moving companies will not pack and move.
+Strict rules and regulations govern all local moving companies.
 Read the article below before doing your own packing.

 What Items not To Pack

 Transporting a vehicle is not complicated at all, as the vehicle shipping company will take care of almost everything.
-There are a few important things that you should know before choosing a company.
+There are a few key factors to consider before selecting a company.

 Vehicle Shipping Tips

 Moving your home, especially across state lines, is not a choice that should be made quickly.
-Before you make the final choice, you must consider and weigh a number of factors related to this type of transfer.
+Before making the final choice, consider and weigh several factors related to this type of transfer.

 Moving Into a New State